The CoT Collection: Improving Zero-shot and Few-shot Learning of Language Models via Chain-of-Thought Fine-Tuning: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have shown enhanced capabilities of solving novel tasks by reasoning step-by-step known as Chain-of-Thought (CoT) reasoning; how can we instill the same capability of reasoning step-by-step on unseen tasks into LMs that possess less than <100B parameters?
-To address this question, we first introduce the \textsc{CoT Collection}, a new instruction-tuning dataset that augments 1.88 million CoT rationales across 1,060 tasks.
-We show that continually fine-tuning Flan-T5 (3B \& 11B) with the \textsc{CoT Collection} enables the 3B \& 11B LMs to perform CoT better on unseen tasks, leading to an improvement in the average zero-shot accuracy on 27 datasets of the BIG-Bench-Hard benchmark by +4.34\% and +2.44\%, respectively.
-Furthermore, we show that instruction tuning with CoT allows LMs to possess stronger few-shot learning capabilities, resulting in an improvement of +2.97\% and +2.37\% on 4 domain-specific tasks over Flan-T5 (3B \& 11B), respectively.
-We make our \textsc{CoT Collection} data and our trained models publicly available at~\href{https://github.com/kaist-lklab/CoT-Collection}{https://github.com/kaist-lklab/CoT-Collection}.
+Language models (LMs) with less than 100B parameters are known to perform poorly on chain-of-thought (CoT) reasoning in contrast to large LMs when solving unseen tasks.
+In this work, we aim to equip smaller LMs with the step-by-step reasoning capability by instruction tuning with CoT rationales.
+In order to achieve this goal, we first introduce a new instruction-tuning dataset called the \textsc{CoT Collection}, which augments the existing Flan Collection (including only 9 CoT tasks) with additional 1.84 million rationales across 1,060 tasks.
+We show that CoT fine-tuning Flan-T5 (3B \& 11B) with \textsc{CoT Collection} enables smaller LMs to have better CoT capabilities on unseen tasks.
+On the BIG-Bench-Hard (BBH) benchmark, we report an average improvement of +4.34\% (Flan-T5 3B) and +2.60\% (Flan-T5 11B), in terms of zero-shot task accuracy.
+Furthermore, we show that instruction tuning with \textsc{CoT Collection} allows LMs to possess stronger few-shot learning capabilities on 4 domain-specific tasks, resulting in an improvement of +2.24\% (Flan-T5 3B) and +2.37\% (Flan-T5 11B), even outperforming ChatGPT utilizing demonstrations until the max length by a +13.98\% margin.
+Our code, the \textsc{CoT Collection} data, and model checkpoints are publicly available~\footnote{\url{https://github.com/kaistAI/CoT-Collection}}.